nhathadt11/blog/content/posts/why-do-distant-galaxies-look-red/index.md

 ## Yes, the Universe is expanding

-The Universe is not just a box, it actually alive in 3 posible states: warp, twist, expand.
-More evidences, especially redshift, verify that the expansion theory throughout the observable universe.
-As a result, the Universe as a whole is getting bigger, at the same time, getting colder.
-When traveling back to the past (Big Bang), it was smaller and hotter.
+The Universe is not just a box, it is actually alive in 3 possible states: warp, twist, and expand.
+Today, more and more evidence, especially redshift, verifies the expansion theory throughout the observable universe.
+As a result, the Universe as a whole is getting bigger and, at the same time, getting colder.
+But when returning to the past (Big Bang), it was smaller and hotter.

 E = hv = hc / lambda (h is Planck constant)

-{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-2.png" title="How wavelength, energy, temperature is when back in time" >}}
+{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-3.png" title="How wavelength, energy, temperature is when back in time" >}}